ChrisPritchard/ctf-writeups/tryhackme/jurassicpark.md

 Clicking through the website to `shop.php` there were three packages you could buy.
 Clicking through on any of them took me to `item.php` with a query param `id` of 1, 2 or 3.
 The id seemed injectable; some entries, like `id=*` would return a mysql error.
 Others, like `id='`, would trigger a denied error page with a jurassic park themed error.

+sqlmap didnt work - kept timing out (later when I examined the source of the page, there seems to be some anti-sqlmap code in there).

 I tried incrementing id, and on id 5 I got a 'development product' with the description:

 ```